MatheusWAlvarenga/nlw-spacetime-mobile/README.md

 ## Acknowledgments

-Special thanks to the developers and contributors who have worked on the Spacetime Mobile App.
+Special thanks to Rocketseat and the team behind NLW for providing the inspiration and guidance for this project.

 Feel free to explore the codebase and make it your own!
 If you have any questions or feedback, please don't hesitate to reach out.
+[Matheus Alvarenga](mailto:matheuswalvarenga@gmail.com)

-Enjoy using the Spacetime Mobile App for capturing and reliving your precious moments
+Enjoy preserving and revisiting your memories with the NLW Project.